 - The driving path is sloped.
 Summon is designed to operate on flat roads only (up to 10% grade). - A raised concrete edge is detected.
-Summon does not move Model 3 over an edge that is higher than approximately 1 in (2.5 cm). - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves.
+Summon does not move Model Y over an edge that is higher than approximately 1 in (2.5 cm). - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - Model Y is in Trailer Mode or an accessory is attached.

-NOTE: Summon is disabled if Model 3 is in Valet mode (see Valet Mode on page 43).
+NOTE: Summon is disabled if Model Y is in Valet mode (see Valet Mode on page 45).

 WARNING: The list above does not represent an exhaustive list of situations that may interfere with proper operation of Summon.
-It is the driver's responsibility to remain in control of Model 3 at all times.
-Pay close attention whenever Summon is actively moving Model 3 and stay prepared to take immediate action.
+It is the driver's responsibility to remain in control of Model Y at all times.
+Pay close attention whenever Summon is actively moving Model Y and stay prepared to take immediate action.
 Failure to do so can result in serious property damage, injury or death.